-- gender - age - log income (income is the midpoint of the interval specified by the respondent) - household size - ethnicity (dummies for White, Black, Hispanic, and Asian) - religion (dummy for Christian) - employment status (dummies for unemployed, part-time employed, and employed full-time) - education (dummy for person with at least a bachelor degree) - immigrant status (dummy for being born in the US) - experience on MTurk (number of HITs completed on MTurk) - beliefs about immigration (beliefs about share of immigrants etc.) - worried about immigration (pre-treatment) - views about immigrants (pre-treatment question on whether immigrants have a negative impact on the US) - political orientation (taking value one for Republicans and zero otherwise) - Following news about immigration.
+- religion (dummy for Christian) - employment status (dummies for unemployed, part-time employed, and employed full-time) - education (dummy for person with at least a bachelor degree) - immigrant status (dummy for being born in the US) - beliefs about immigration (beliefs about share of immigrants etc.) - political orientation (taking value one for Republicans and zero otherwise) - Following news about immigration.
 Variable taking value one for individuals saying that they closely or very closely follow news about immigration in the United States.